Therapeutic Use Exemption Applications

 Do I need a TUE?

-Athletes are solely responsible for all substances that they ingest, including all the medicines they take.
-It is therefore critical that all medication is checked for prohibited substances, several resources exist such as: Global Drug Reference Online.
+Athletes are solely responsible for all substances taken via all possible routes of administration, including all the medicines they take.
+It is therefore critical that all medication is checked for prohibited substances and methods, several resources exist such as: Global Drug Reference Online.

 What are the criteria for granting a TUE?